gershnik/intrusive_shared_ptr/README.md

 ```

 The library provides such wrappers for some common scenarios.
-If you fully control the definition of `my_type` then
+If you fully control the definition of `my_type`, then
-it is possible to simplify things even further with header `refcnt_ptr.h`.
+it is possible to simplify things even further with the header `refcnt_ptr.h`.
 It adapts `intrusive_shared_ptr` to traits
-exposed as inner type `refcnt_ptr_traits`.
+exposed as an inner type `refcnt_ptr_traits`.
 You can use it like this:

 ```cpp
 #include <intrusive_shared_ptr/refcnt_ptr.h>